wp-plugins/earth-hour/readme.txt

 Tested up to: 2.7.1
 Stable tag: 1.2.2

 Earth Hour is a WordPress plugin that will temporarily disable a blog during Earth Hour to show support for the initiative and the environment.
+Stay tuned for updated for next year's event.

 == Description ==